José Francisco Xavier de Salazar y Mendoza

-José Francisco Xavier de Salazar y Mendoza (1750–1802) was a Mexican portrait painter known for being the first painter of significance to work in Spanish colonial New Orleans, Louisiana.
+José Francisco Xavier de Salazar y Mendoza (1750–1802) was a portrait painter from New Spain known for being the first painter of significance to work in Spanish colonial New Orleans, Louisiana.

 Biography

 Salazar was born to Salvador de Salazar and Feliciana Ojeda y Bazquez on the Yucatán peninsula in Mérida, Mexico.
 He attended the Academy of San Carlos in Mexico City.
 In 1782, he moved to New Orleans with his wife, Maria Antonia Magaña (d.
 1793) and their two children, a son, José, and daughter, Francisca de Salazar y Magaña, both of whom became artists.
 Shortly after moving. they had another son, José Casiano.
 In 1788, their home was destroyed in a fire, and the family moved into a church building.
 In 1791, the family was living on St. Philip Street, near St. Louis Cathedral, where their youngest son, Ramon Rafael de la Crus, was born.
 Salazar died on August 15, 1802.